Welcome. My name is Van Thi Diep.

 • Year-Long Training in Ecopsychology (with Andy Fisher, PhD, 2020)

-• Master of Arts in Humanities (York University, 2015) Master of Landscape Architecture (University of Toronto, 2007)
+• Master of Arts in Humanities (York University, 2015)

 • Bachelor of Architectural Science (Ryerson University, NKA Toronto Metropolitan University, 2004)